 One question many HR managers have is “how is a payslip formatted?”
 Well, there isn’t one way to format a payslip.
 Each company is different and thus follows a different structure.
 Yet, one thing many companies have in common is that they want the payslip to be professional, good quality and present all the necessary information in a clear and concise way.
+A lot of payslips are missing at least one of these necessities.
+This is why we have detailed what a standard payslip template should include and provided you with a simple payslip template.

 - Social Security